-In addition, we are sometimes involved in legal proceedings arising in the ordinary course of business.
+We are sometimes involved in legal proceedings arising in the ordinary course of business.
 We are not aware of any other litigation currently pending that would have a material adverse effect on our operating results or financial condition.

 Item 1A.
 Risk Factors